-If you have checked all the rules of your public transit system, it is important to make sure your pup is ready for his ride on a crowded train, subway, tram, or bus.
+If you checked all the rules of your public transit system, make sure your pup is ready for their ride on a crowded train, subway, tram, or bus.

-- Make sure your dog is properly socialized.
-Bringing a dog onto a crowded bus if they aren’t used to interacting with so many strangers can be a stressful situation for your dog.
-Be sure to create a healthy social life for your dog so a bumpy subway ride won’t be too jarring for her.
-Proper canine socialization isn’t only good for public transportation scenarios, but for your dog on the whole as well.
+- Make sure your dog is socialized.
+Bringing a dog onto a crowded bus if they aren’t used to strangers can be stressful.
+Create a healthy social life for your dog so a subway ride won’t be too jarring for them.
+Socialization isn’t only good for public transportation, but for your dog’s well-being, too.

-- Be a courteous rider with your dog.
-Do not let your dog take up or block a seat that is meant for a human.
-If the train or subway you are on is less crowded, opt for a seat further away from others, in case they suffer from allergies or have a fear of dogs.
-If you are on a crowded bus or train, do your best to make sure both your dog and the people around you and your dog are comfortable.
+- Be courteous with your dog.
+Don’t let your dog take up or block seats meant for humans.
+If the public transit you take is less crowded, opt for a seat further away from others who might suffer from allergies or fear dogs.
+On a crowded buses or trains, do your best to make sure both your dog and people around you are comfortable.

-- Check if your dog gets motion sick before bringing them on public transit.
-There is nothing worse than a carsick dog, except a carsick dog on public transit.
-Make sure your dog can stomach a bumpy ride before bringing them onto a crowded bus or train.
+- Check if your dog gets motion sick before riding public transit.
+One thing worse than a carsick dog is a carsick dog on public transit.
+Make sure your dog can stomach bumpy rides.

-The best thing to do before traveling with your dog on public transportation is to prepare.
-Once you have all of the research done (and you have made sure your pup is OK with motion sickness), using public transit with your doggo can not only be an easy experience, but a pleasant one as well.
+The best thing to do before traveling with your dog is to prepare.
+Once you have all done research and made sure your pup doesn’t get motion sickness, using public transit with your dog can be an easier, more pleasant experience.
 Do you use public transportation with your dog?
-Have any tips for people who are about to try it for the first time?
-Share your tips and tricks in the comments section.
+Have any tips for people who are about to try for the first time?
+Let us know in the comments below.